1EdTech Accessible Portable Item Protocol™ (APIP™): Technical Specification Overview

 c) Ensuring that the solution can be readily expanded, at a later date, to support the exchange of other related assessment information;

-d) Ensuring the solution can be combined with other IMS Global Learning Consortium (IMS) and non-IMS specifications to support new functionality e.g. the reporting of assessment scores and outcomes;
+d) Ensuring the solution can be combined with other 1EdTech Consortium (1EdTech) and non-1EdTech specifications to support new functionality e.g. the reporting of assessment scores and outcomes;

 e) Ensuring that further profiling can be undertaken to tailor the approach to meet the needs of specific State assessment activities without compromising the baseline interoperability requirement and capability;